SuperNOVAS v1.5

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)

-[out]ra[h] Topocentric apparent right ascension in hours, referred to the true equator and equinox of date.
+[out]ra[h] Topocentric apparent right ascension, referred to the true equator and equinox of date.
 (It may be NULL if not required)

-[out]dec[deg] Topocentric apparent declination in degrees referred to the true equator and equinox of date.
+[out]dec[deg] Topocentric apparent declination, referred to the true equator and equinox of date.
 (It may be NULL if not required)

-[out]dis[AU] True distance from Earth to the body at 'jd_tt' in AU (may be NULL if not needed).
+[out]dis[AU] Apparent distance from Earth to the body at 'jd_tt' (may be NULL if not needed).

 Returns